Michael-HFTM/Notes_and_Samples/docs/linux/linux_install_software.md

 bruno@server:software$ sudo make install
 ```

+> A **Makefile** in Linux is a script used by the **make** build automation tool to compile and build programs.
+It defines a set of rules and dependencies that specify how to generate executable files from source code.

 ### Das Rad nicht jedesmal neu erfinden -> Shared Libraries
 - Quelltext lässt sich nur übersetzen wenn Libraries vorliegen
 - Software A benötigt Version x.y von Library E